-6. Repeat inspection before installing.
-For instructions, refer to Installing Engine Primary Air Filter, page 369.
+6. Repeat the inspection before installation.
+For instructions, refer to Installing Primary Engine Air Filter, page 397.

 Replacing Secondary Air Filter

 The secondary element should be replaced every third time the primary element is changed.

 - The secondary filter element should NEVER be cleaned, only replaced.
 Do NOT remove the secondary filter element unless it needs replacing. - Replace the secondary element annually or after every third primary filter change, even if it appears clean. - If replacing the secondary element, a further inspection may be necessary. - Examine the filter canister for cracks and replace it as necessary. - Ensure the canister retaining latches are secure.
 Ensure the filter sealing surfaces are soft, flexible, and sealing, not hard and allowing debris through to the secondary filter.